 - Prof. Andrew Higson (Co-Investigator – University of York)

-- Dr Peter Merrington (Research Associate – University of Newcastle)
+- Dr Peter Merrington (Research Associate – University of Glasgow)

-- Dr Matthew Henchard (Research Associate – University of Newcastle)
+- Dr Matthew Henchard (Research Associate – University of Glasgow)

 - Katherine Rogers (Developer – The Digital Humanities Institute)